Consistency of the local Hubble constant with the cosmic microwave background

 \psec{Introduction} Determining the expansion history of our Universe is paramount to resolving its energetic composition or testing key ingredients of standard cosmology such as the validity of General Relativity on large scales and the cosmic principle.
 Measurements of the current expansion rate reveal a significant tension between the constraints inferred from the cosmic microwave background (CMB)~\cite{Aghanim:2018eyx} and those found from separations to Supernovae Type~Ia (SN~Ia) using absolute distance anchors from nearby Cepheids, masers, parallaxes, and ecliptic binaries~\cite{Riess:2009pu,Riess:2011yx,Efstathiou:2013via,Riess:2016jrr,Riess:2019cxk}.
 The $4.4\sigma$~\cite{Riess:2019cxk} discrepancy between these probes of the early and late Universe has hence spurred much speculation for its interpretation as a signature of new physics (see for example Ref.~\cite{Freedman:2017yms}).
+Independent measurements of the Hubble constant such as from quasar lensing~\cite{Wong:2019kwg} further increase this tension, and important insights are expected from Standard Sirens, which however currently do not give a clear preference for either value of the expansion rate~\cite{Abbott:2017xzu}.

 This \emph{Letter} argues that the local measurement of the Hubble constant is likely impacted by the matter density fluctuation around the cosmic average of the 40~Mpc environment surrounding us.
 Such an inhomogeneity is shown here to affect the calibration of SN~Ia distances with the Cepheids and the anchors, performed in the same volume.
 The scale is set by the furthest host galaxy of the sample~\cite{Riess:2016jrr}.
-Previous studies (see Ref.~\cite{Kenworthy:2019qwq} and references therein) have focused on underdense environments at scales of several hundreds of Mpc, where inhomogeneities are however strongly constrained in amplitude.
+Previous studies (see Ref.~\cite{Kenworthy:2019qwq,Wu:2017fpr} and references therein) have focused on underdense environments at scales of several hundreds of Mpc, where inhomogeneities are however strongly constrained in amplitude.
 Density fluctuations on a 40~Mpc scale in contrast may easily reach 40\% and more.

 This work presents an estimation of the likelihood of residing in a sufficiently underdense 40~Mpc environment to give rise to the observed discrepancy between the measured local and cosmological Hubble constants.
 The numerical computations performed for this purpose will assume \emph{Planck}~\cite{Aghanim:2018eyx} mean cosmological parameters and standard deviations, specifically the total matter density parameter $\Om=0.315\pm0.007$, the Hubble constant $H_0=(67.4\pm0.5)$~km/s/Mpc, and the matter fluctuation amplitude $\sigma_8=0.811\pm0.006$.
 The local expansion rate is given by $\hat{H}_0=(74.03\pm1.42)$~km/s/Mpc~\cite{Riess:2019cxk}, where hats will denote local quantities for clarity.
 The speed of light in vacuum is set to $c=1$.